Towards a foundation model for astrophysical source detection: An End-to-End Gamma-Ray Data Analysis Pipeline Using Deep Learning: Fermi -LAT: towards the first DL gamma-ray catalog

 To assess the performance of our pipeline, we plot \textit{Recall} (also known as \textit{Completeness}), and defined as:

 versus the true source flux ($F$).
 In this plot, we observe that the flux sensitivity of ASID is comparable to the 4FGL-DR2 detection threshold and in agreement with the previous application of ASID \cite{Panes:2021zig}, being around $F\approx2\times 10^{-10}\;{\rm cm^{-2}\;s^{-1}}$.
 To test the robustness against different IEM models, we use the pipeline trained with one model (B1-IEM) and test it against data simulated using a different IEM (B1-IEM), finding that the overall amount of true sources detected is consistent.
 In both the \textit{Recall} plot and the test with different IEMs, we find the best performance of the pipeline is for the region of latitudes $|b|>20$ deg.
 Finally, we apply ASID to real \textit{Fermi}-LAT data.
 We highlight that for 4FGL-DR2 sources detected with significance $\sigma > 20$ and $|b|>20$ deg, we obtain 98\% of associations.
-For sources $\sigma > 20$ and $|b|<20$ deg and $10 >\sigma > 20$ and $|b|<20$ deg, we find around 93\% of associations with the 4FGL-DR2 catalog.